THE FORMER D.S.R. WYOMING TERMINAL

 |

-paying property tax—not only in the City of Detroit, but to a number of the surrounding suburbs where the DSR also
+burden of paying property taxes — not only to the City of Detroit, but also to a number of the surrounding suburbs

-owned property.l Even though the voters of Detroit—on September 1, 1964—approved an amendment to the Charter
+where the DSR also owned property.
+Even though the voters of Detroit — on September 1, 1964 — approved an

-which relieved the DSR from paying city and school taxes, and charges rendered by other city agencies, that obligation
+amendment to the charter that relieved the DSR from paying city and school taxes, and charges rendered by other

-in other cities remained.
-According to a series of newspaper articles which ran in The Detroit News during February of
+city agencies, that obligation in other cities remained.
+According to a series of newspaper articles that ran in The

-1964, the DSR paid an estimated $634,049 in city, school and county taxes to five communities during the fiscal year
+Detroit News during February of 1964, the DSR paid an estimated $634,049 in city, school and county taxes to five

-ending June 30, 1963.
+communities during the fiscal year ending June 30, 1963.
 This included $97,970 for property located in Dearborn.
-It was estimated that the closing of the
+It

-Wyoming property would grant the DSR an annual savings of $213,000.
+was estimated that the closing of the Wyoming property would grant the DSR an annual savings of $213,000.

-the Truck City Truck Stop complex, including the adjacent Truck City Restaurant.
+are part of the Truck City Truck Stop complex, including the adjacent Truck City Restaurant.

-For decades after the city had sold the terminal the extreme northern one-block long area of the property, at Michigan
+For decades after the city had sold the terminal the extreme northern one-block long area of the property, at

-could easily overlook a much smaller cornered off vacant lot which surrounds a lone bus stop shelter which now serves
+Michigan Avenues, they could easily overlook a much smaller cornered off vacant lot which surrounds a lone bus

-as the Wyoming Loop.
+stop shelter which now serves as the Wyoming Loop.
 A rather small and unimpressive reminder of what once was.

 This July 1963 Detroit News photo shows the Wyoming Avenue side of the former DSR Wyoming Terminal.
 This view looks south, with Wyoming Avenue located just outside the fence (extreme right).
 The original office building (left) was built in 1930, while the two coach fueling buildings were erected later—the oldest addition in 1943, fuel/wash bays #9–12 added in 1957.
 (Walter P. Reuther Library, Wayne State University photo #29985 — see disclaimer below)